DFE-Digital/get-into-teaching-app/app/views/content/covid-19.md

 image: false
 backlink: "../"
 alert: |-
-  This page was updated on 23 July 2021, and will continue to be updated as new guidance is issued.
+  This page was updated on 13 October 2021 and will continue to be updated as new guidance is issued.
 Please check back regularly.
 keywords:
   - coronavirus